DSU-Digital-Sound-Design/f-23-history-of-recorded-music/content/schedule.md

 - Setup routing with the Toft
   - Just use two ribbon micrphones
   - a send to the stairwell, TCB hall, or both
-  - everything recorded live
-  - no edits
+  - everything recorded live, no edits
+  - Record ATB-L and ATB-R into Reaper with one stereo track.

+## Thursday

 * From Disc to Tape
 * Record Length, Time Limitations, and the LP